golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 ### Provider section

-The whole "provider" section describes many Golem node provider internals.
+The whole "provider" section describes various Golem node provider internal parameters.

-Some of these properties interact with how Ray on Golem works in general, so be careful with those you're unfamiliar with as changing them may render your cluster unusable.
+Some of these properties influence how Ray on Golem works in general, but we still encourage you to experiment with various settings.
+The worst that will happen is that you'll need to start your cluster anew.

+We're eager to hear your feedback on the understandability, usability, or interesting usage of those parameters (on the [`#Ray on Golem` discord channel](https://chat.golem.network/))

 #### Webserver port